-- CKUPLEV = loads the value in the upper level register (0 corresponds to 85%) (255 corresponds to 100%) - CKOFFS = loads the value in the offset register (0 corresponds to -3%) (128 corresponds to 0) (255 corresponds to +3%) - CKLOLEV = loads the value in the lower level register (0 corresponds to 0%) (255 corresponds to 10%)
+CKUPLEV = loads the value in the upper level register 0 corresponds to 85% F.S., 255 corresponds to 100% F.S.

+CKOFFS = loads the value in the offset register 0 corresponds to -3% F.S., 128 corresponds to 0, 255 corresponds to +3% F.S.

+CKLOLEV = loads the value in the lower level register 0 corresponds to 0% F.S., 255 corresponds to 10% F.S.
-If the module is set for operation in the Zero Suppression Mode data conversion takes place only in the measuring channels whose value is higher than the set LLD level and lower than the ULD level.

-If the module is set for operation in the Without Zero Suppression Mode or Addressed Readout Mode, data conversion is performed on all the 8 inputs independently of the threshold values.
+If the module is set for operation in "Zero Suppression Mode" data conversion takes place only for the measuring channels with Peak Detector indication, provided that their values are higher than the preset LLD level and lower than the ULD level.
+If the module is set for operation "Without Zero Suppression Mode" or "Addressed Readout Mode" data conversion takes place on all 8 inputs independently of the Peak Detector and threshold values.